-• Rowan-Cabarrus Tuition Remission does not apply to private lessons, graduate level courses, summer courses or J -Term (Winter) courses.
+Rowan-Cabarrus Tuition Remission does not apply to private lessons, graduate level courses, summer courses or Winter term courses.

+SUMMER SCHOOL

-SUMMER SCHOOL - Summer School at Catawba College offers a number of courses for students who wish to take additional work, community residents seeking enrichment or others wishing to start their college education with a reduced load.
+Summer School at Catawba College offers a number of courses for students who wish to take additional work or community residents seeking enrichment.
 Course schedules are usually available from the Registrar's Office in mid-April.